-Travellers are encouraged to take in-flight photos and send them to the Aer Lingus Facebook page, chat to them on Twitter and view their videos on YouTube.
-What struck me with advert (shown below), was there was no mention of any of the account addresses that they are promoting!
+Travellers are encouraged to take in-flight photos and send them to the Aer Lingus Facebook page, chat with them on Twitter and view their videos on YouTube.
+What struck me with the advert was that there was no mention of any of the account addresses they are promoting!

-Yes, I understand people can search any of these platforms, but with many spoof accounts, it would be easier to include official links?
-If you are a small business please, please add your official pages as it’s unlikely you will appear first, second or third in any of the searches these sites may do.
+Yes, I understand people can search any of these platforms, but with many spoof accounts, would it be easier to include official links?
+If you are a small business, please add your official pages, as it's unlikely you will appear first, second or third in any of the searches these sites may do.

 Sins of Digital Marketing - Number 2